Java Academy Logo

 int x = 10;

-• The variable x is stored in stack.
+• The variable x is stored in the stack.

-• The actual value 10 is also in the stack.
+• The value 10 is also in the stack.

 ✔ Primitive = store REAL value in stack